PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ### Preference variable resolves error handling conflicts

-In cases where an existing script already handles non-zero native command errors, the preference variable `$PSNativeCommandErrorAction` may be set to `Ignore`.
+In cases where an existing script already handles non-zero native command errors, the preference variable `$PSNativeCommandErrorAction` may be set to `Continue`.
 Error handling behavior of the PowerShell cmdlets is handled separately with `$ErrorActionPreference`.

 ### Error object